FACTBOX-Key elements of Obama's $447 bln jobs plan

-Sept 8 U.S. President Barack Obama proposed a $447 billion package of tax cuts and spending measures on Thursday aimed at spurring growth and hiring.
+Sept 9 U.S. President Barack Obama has proposed a $447 billion package of tax cuts and spending measures aimed at reviving a stalled economy and spurring hiring.

-Here are some of the key elements of his American Jobs Act, which he announced to a rare joint session of Congress:
+Here are some of the key elements of his American Jobs Act:

 EMPLOYEE PAYROLL TAX HOLIDAY

-Obama is proposing a $175 billion one-year extension and expansion of the employee payroll tax holiday that would halve the tax rate to 3.1 percent in 2012.
+Obama is proposing a $175 billion one-year extension and expansion of the employee payroll tax holiday that would halve that tax rate to 3.1 percent in 2012.

+According to analysts at Bank of America, this extension would increase 2012 GDP by about 0.25 percent versus current levels.

+Politically, it may be difficult for Republicans to resist this proposal that puts extra cash into workers' paychecks.
+House of Representatives Republican leader Eric Cantor has suggested he could support expanding a payroll tax cut that passed Congress last year.

 EMPLOYER PAYROLL TAX HOLIDAY